Select Documentary Work

 Project Jerusalem (2010)

 How do we form our values?
 Our family?
 Our environment?
 Our religion?
 Project Jerusalem, explores the formation and rejection of belief systems through a secular pilgrimage to the Holy Land.
 Dealing with issues of age, culture, religion, and politics, this essay film tells one woman’s story of breaking the cycle of blind acceptance and striving to understand the origin of her beliefs.
+Directed and edited by Jenna Hill.

 Praise for Project Jerusalem